Students for Trump: Ryan Fournier

 The organization's co-founder, Ryan Fournier, is from Long Branch, New Jersey.
 Fournier became politically active following his volunteer work for the Mitt Romney 2012 presidential campaign.
 Prior to launching Students for Trump, Fournier was involved in various local and state political campaigns within North Carolina.
 Along with being the co-chairman of Students for Trump, Fournier also serves as the president of OpenPoll and xStrategies.

 In 2015, Fournier and John Lambert launched Students for Trump as a Twitter account while they were studying at Campbell University in Buies Creek, North Carolina.
 Fournier graduated from Campbell University in May 2019 with a degree in political science.
 He is also a member of the Kappa Alpha Order fraternity, Zeta Psi chapter.
 Fournier is a recipient of the Red Alert Politics 30 Under 30 Award.

 In July 2018, Fournier launched a boycott against Walmart for selling shirts labeled "Impeach 45," which resulted in the hashtag #BoycottWalmart trending on Twitter.
 Walmart pulled the items from its online store, issuing the following statement: "These items were sold by third-party sellers on our open marketplace, and were not offered directly by Walmart.
-We’re removing these types of items pending review of our marketplace policies."
+We're removing these types of items pending review of our marketplace policies."

+In November 2023, Fournier was arrested and charged with one count of assault with a deadly weapon and one count of assault on a female, as he allegedly grabbed his girlfriend by her right arm and pistol whipped her.
+The charges were dismissed on December 18, 2023.

+In September 2025, Fournier falsely accused the associate principal of an elementary school in Wisconsin of having posted that Charlie Kirk, who had been killed two days earlier, "deserves everything he got".
+He also posted her picture and her phone number and email address as well as the school's, resulting in a deluge of threatening calls and emails.
+The school's principal reached out to Fournier who did not respond and waited two days before retracting his post with what the principal called a "half-assed" apology.